-Function ENCODE (VAR LSTR: LSTRING, X: M: N): BOOLEAN;
+Function ENCODE (VAR LSTR: LSTRING, X:M:N): BOOLEAN;

 This function converts the expression X to its external ASCII representation and puts this character string into LSTR.
-Returns TRUE, unless the LSTRING is too small to hold the string generated.
+This returns TRUE, unless the LSTRING is too small to hold the string generated.
 In this case, ENCODE returns FALSE and the value of the LSTR is undefined.
-ENCODE works exactly the same as the WRITE procedure, including the use of M and N parameters (see Chapter 12, File Oriented Procedures and Functions for a discussion of these parameters).
+ENCODE works the same as the WRITE procedure, including the use of M and N parameters (refer to section 13, File-Oriented Procedures and Functions, for a discussion of these parameters).